up200782/UP200782_cpp/U4/README.md

 # Devloping a game on UNITY
 Students: Jorge Antonio Ruiz Esparza Galván and Jose Alberto Flores Martinez
 # For the final project, we finished the Tetris we have been developing since the beginning of the quarter.
 The game was made on the program "UNITY" and with the C# lenguaje.
-The flow chart of the game is divided in two parts:
+The flow chart of the game is divided in three parts:

 This parts represents how the lines are erased once you make a TETRIS